hemidactylus/opabinia/README.md

-The collected data goes to a sqlite database file: the measurement service, which wraps a Python script (that runs as `root`), writes to it when it detects some events through the sensors; the web application (running as user `pi`) reads from it and prepares the data for the web UI.
+The collected data goes to a sqlite database file: the measurement service, which wraps a Python script (that runs as `root`), writes to it when it detects some events through the sensors; the web application (running as user `pi`) reads from sqlite and prepares the data for the web UI.

 The web application is a Python Flask application, served by `nginx` through the `uWSGI`